vinayd001/Banana-Talk/README.md

 # Banana-Talk

-An app built using JS for fun
+An app built using JS for fun.

 You can use this to convert your normal english to minion langauge